Skip to main content

 High Level Tool API

-AI Services will automatically convert such methods into ToolSpecifications and include them in the request for each interaction with the LLM.
+AI Service will automatically convert such methods into ToolSpecifications and include them in the request for each interaction with the LLM.
 When the LLM decides to call the tool, the AI Service will automatically execute the appropriate method, and the return value of the method (if any) will be sent back to the LLM.
 You can find implementation details in DefaultToolExecutor.

 A few tool examples: